millerjohnp/traversing_knowledge_graphs/README.md

-The repository contains the code, data, and parameters used in the following paper.
+This repository contains the code, data, and parameters used in the following paper.

 Kelvin Guu, John Miller, Percy Liang.
 [Traversing Knowledge Graphs in Vector Space](http://arxiv.org/pdf/1506.01094.pdf)